amelieav/go-tools/README.md

 # go-tools
-Simple tools coded in Golang
+###Simple tools coded in Golang.

+txt-word-count counts the number of words in a .txt extension file.
+Run with: ```go run txtwordcount.go``` in command line within txt-word-count folder.